 Move the gauge around the lawn area between each watering cycle to help identify dry spots.

-If you want to water twice a week, use the two-day a week watering recommendation, If you want to water three times a week, use the three-day a week watering recommendation.
+If you want to water twice a week, use the 2-day a week watering recommendation, If you want to water 3 times a week, use the 3-day a week watering recommendation.

 Run the sprinklers until the Green Grass Gauge is filled to the weekly watering recommendation on the Eugene Water & Electric Board website.

 - Emptying the gauge between each watering cycle will help you know if you are watering the recommended amount each time the sprinkler is run.